Herbed Apple & Vegetable Saute

 - Meanwhile, in a large skillet, heat oil over medium heat.
 Add carrots; cook and stir 4 minutes.
 Stir in parsnip and remaining cider; cook 4-6 minutes longer or until vegetables are crisp-tender, stirring occasionally.
 Add apples, sage, salt, thyme and remaining pepper; cook and stir 6-8 minutes or until apples are slightly softened.

-Originally published as Herbed Apple & Vegetable Saute in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Apple Cider Winter-Vegetables with Sage in Holiday & Celebrations Cookbook 2014